-You must pass safeguarding and knowledge tests if you want to apply for a new private hire, hackney carriage or dual drivers licence.
-You must also take a customer-awareness training course.
+You must pass the knowledge test if you want to apply for a new private hire, hackney carriage or dual drivers licence.

 Our guidance gives you advice on how to prepare for the tests but is not intended to be a comprehensive guide.